 I am a nominee in the "Most Islamophobic Media Personality" category, along with Polly Toynbee and Barbara Amiel, both British columnists.
 (Toynbee won the coverted honor.)

-On a more serious note, I have this to say: Islamophobia means fear of Islam, but that does not describe my outlook or emotions.
+On a more practical note, I have this to say: Islamophobia means fear of Islam, but that does not describe my outlook or emotions.
 As I wrote in 2000,

-In short, I am not n Islamophobe but I definitely and proudly am an Islamismophobe, is such a thing exists, just as I am an anti-fascist and an anti-communist.
+In short, I am not an "Islamophobe" but I proudly am an Islamismophobe, is such a thing exists, just as I am an anti-fascist and an anti-communist.
 (June 26, 2004)

 IHRC poster for 2005.